reboottime/misc-code/TanaInput/README.md

 You need an API token to work with the Input API.
 Tokens are assigned per workspace and can be generated in the Tana client:

-- In the lower left corner of Tana, go Settings > API Tokens
+- In web browser platform, in the lower left corner of Tana, go Settings > API Tokens
 - Select which workspace you want to create a token for, and click Create token
 - Click Copy to copy the token you just created